trezor/trezor-firmware/README.md

 bitkeylib-python
 ================

-Client side implementation of bitkey device
+Client side implementation for Trezor-compatible Bitcoin hardware wallets.
+See http://trezor.bitcoin.cz for more information.